 12 Easy to Grow Flowering Houseplants

 Flowering houseplants give your home color and sometimes even a scent.
 Even though some of them look like they need a lot of care, they are fine with the most basic care.

 Learn to grow these 12 easy-to-grow flowering houseplants to brighten up your home.
 Once they’re set up, you won’t need to worry much about them.

 1. African Violet

-Light: African Violet require appropriate lighting to thrive.
-Make sure that the light intensity is filtered.
-If you see dark green leaves, it means your plant needs more light than those with medium green or pale foliage.
+African Violets need the right light to grow well.
+Make sure that the amount of light coming in is filtered.
+If your plant’s leaves are dark green, it needs more light than plants with lighter or medium green leaves.

 2. Hoya Carnosa

 Honey plants, also called Hoya Carnosa, are indoor flowering plants that are easy to care for.
 This plant has long, thin stems and dark green leaves with white or silver spots.
 You can make a plant look fuller by putting it on a trellis and tying a nylon stocking strip around its stem.

 The plant will do best inside if it gets bright, but not direct, sunlight all year.
 Before watering, make sure the soil is dry.
 Also, misting the plant leaves makes it happy because it likes to be humid.
 When your flowering houseplant blooms, it will have pretty star-shaped flowers and clusters of flowers that fall like parachutes.
 It will also smell great.